 - An employee-ownership model and a high level of commitment to our staff and our customers

-- Pending B-Corp status which reflects our commitment to meeting social sustainability and environmental performance standards, meeting accountability standards, and ensuring transparency to the public
+- A B-Corp status which reflects our commitment to meeting social sustainability and environmental performance standards, meeting accountability standards, and ensuring transparency to the public

 - A highly involved executive team that includes a board member of CanSIA (Canadian Solar Industries Association) as well as current board members of SPARK (Alberta Renewable Energy Co-operative), Light Up The World (a non-profit implementing solar power systems around the world) and Solar Energy Society of Alberta